By Jared P. Moore

-Student Bio: Jared Moore is a 3L at Suffolk University Law School.
-He is currently a staff member of the Journal of High Technology.
+Student Bio: Jared Moore is a 2019 Graduate of Suffolk University Law School.
+He served as a staff member on the Journal of High Technology.
 Jared holds a B.S. in English and graduated from the University of Massachusetts Boston in 2014.

 Disclaimer: The views expressed in this blog are the views of the author alone and do not represent the views of JHTL or Suffolk University Law School.